henryl74/3d-artist-personal-website/README.md

 ## Testing
 ---

-- I tested this page in different web browsers such as: Chrome, Firefox, Safari.
+- I tested this page in different web browsers such as: Chrome, Firefox, Safari on desktop and mobile phones respectively.
 - I confirmed that this project is responsive, looks good and functions on all standard screen sizes using the DevTools device toolbar.
 - I confirmed that the navigation, header, home, profile, gallery, and contact text are all rideable and easy to understand.
 - I confirmed that the form works.
-It requires entries in every field, will only accept an email in the email field, and the submit button works.
+It requires entries in every field (excluding the message), will only accept an email in the email field, and the submit button works.

 ## Bugs